 "Just wait, ya smelly, hairless slug, one day I'll sink my teeth into ya..."

 A chorus of voices from the other inmates in our wing echoed his feelings.
 I closed my eyes, sighing at the same monotonous routine, the days running together.
 When would my master come?
 If only I hadn't pulled so hard...

 "Get up, ya giant puss."
 I felt Itchy's fetid breath on my nose and lifted my head, watching the scruffy, little tyke sit on his haunches and scratch his balding ears with a hind leg.
-His eyes closed and he groaned in relief, finding the right spot.
-Open sores wept from the bald patches of his mud colored coat, but his incessant chattering overrode any feelings of pity; the only peace was when he slept and scratched.
+Closing his eyes, he groaned in relief, finding the right spot.
+Open sores wept from the bald patches of his mud-colored coat, but his incessant chattering drove away my pity; the only peace was when he slept and scratched.
 Satisfied, he stood up, shook himself in a shower of hair and glared at me.

 "Typical, I get stuck with a dopey Saint Bernard.
 Ya shoulda pounced on 'im when the gate was open, ya big yeller-belly."

 I was shocked when he lunged and nipped my ear, the pain releasing my pent-up rage.
 I roared, springing forward with a speed that would have shocked a greyhound, and clamped his quivering neck in my jaws, pinning the molting wretch to the floor.